+I will have weekly office hours.
+Times will be posted on moodle.
 I am often available at other times.
-E-mail me if you wish to meet outside my usual hours, or just stop by my office and try your luck.
+E-mail me if you wish to meet outside my usual hours, or just stop by and try your luck.

 Text